ksomf/workbook/alexeygrigorev_zoomcamp/capstone_project/Readme.md

 What gets people to view TED talks?
 Here we try to find compare the effects of words used and audience reaction.
 Using this we can figure out TED equivalent view counts from a transcript.

 ## Environment Setup
-The project dependencies are managed using **pipenv** to use this model first ensure you have installed pipenv
+The project dependencies are managed using **pipenv** to use this model first ensure you have installed pipenv by running `pip install pipenv` and navigate to the directory of this project and run `pipenv install` to install all dependencies and launch the shell.

->pip install pipenv

-and navigate to the directory of this project and run

->pipenv install
->pipenv shell

-to install all dependencies.

 ## Model training